Blessed Virgin of Ta' Pinu: Veneration

 Ta’ Pinu Sanctuary holds an annual ceremony of the presentation of babies to Our Lady of Ta’ Pinu, during which baptised babies are presented to The Blessed Mother of Ta’ Pinu, while the parents pray to the Mother of God that she may keep her maternal protection over their children and families.

 The Virgin of Ta' Pinu has often been connected to several miraculous healings of both Maltese and foreigners, who claim to have been saved, healed or helped through the intercession of the Virgin.
 The sanctuary is adorned with many ex-votos which have been given to this sanctuary by those who have either been healed, saved or received favours through the intercession of Our Lady Of Ta' Pinu.
 Today, these can still be seen by the many people who every day visit the basilica.

 Papal visits

 On 26 May 1990 Pope John Paul II celebrated Mass at the basilica during his pastoral visit to Malta.

 On 18 April 2010, when visiting Malta, Pope Benedict XVI donated and placed a Golden Rose in front of the devotional image of Our Lady Of Ta' Pinu which was brought over from Gozo to Malta for this special occasion.
 The Pope invited everybody to "Pray to her under the title queen of the family."

+In April 2022, Pope Francis visited the shrine of Ta Pinu when he made a visit to the Maltese Islands.